 Jauregui is a member of the Alliance Defense Fund (Honor Corps and Allied Attorney).
 Since 2005, he has been a member of Prison Fellowship – Alabama Council, and served on the Board of Directors with Sav-A-Life.

 Stuart Brockwell serves as JAG’s Director of Social Media, maintaining and updating the website, Facebook and Twitter pages, as well as any other online-related activities.
 He also operates as JAG’s IT Consultant, having significant experience in the field through his local technology support business.
-He recently graduated from SMIC Academy, a homeschool program in Birmingham, Alabama, and plans to study advanced programming and business at Samford University in the fall of 2011.
+He graduated from SMIC Academy, a homeschool program in Birmingham, Alabama, and is studying advanced programming and business at Samford University.

 He became involved back in January of 2007 as a part of JAG’s intern program, working alongside Phillip Jauregui and visiting Capitol Hill, which greatly assisted in gathering valuable experience in the areas of judicial activism and politics.
 After the period of his internship expired, he was asked to remain on-board with JAG and continue to offer various technical assistance.